AO-5002/web102_prework/README.md

 Submitted by: Andres Ortiz Osorio

 CrowdFunded Games Statistics is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
-The company was founded in 2023 in Austin, TX, by a group of passionate developers with the goal of providing visibility, funding, and support to smaller and upcoming games.
-The website displays information such as the total amount of money raised, individual contributions, and the top-funded games.
-Users can easily filter through games that have met their funding goals using the 'funded' and 'unfunded' buttons.
-Overall, this website is excellent at offering a clear overview of the crowdfunding performance for its game selection.

 Time spent: 3-5 hours spent in total